ligolang/ligo-mirror/vendors/Preprocessor/README.md

 the behaviour of the preprocessor.
 In particular, we saw the signature `COMMENTS` in the section [CLI](#cli) signature that gathers the comment opening and closing markers from the client's perspective.
-It is therefore important that what the client request is actually possible according to the regular expressions.
+It is therefore important that what the client requests is actually possible according to the regular expressions.

 The regular expression `block_comment_openings` in `API.mll`: